AIMS AND SCOPE

 Tables and Figures: Up to 10 tables and figures combined are allowed (e.g., you may have 3 tables and 7 figures).
 If more are included, you must reduce the number before your article will be considered for publication.

 Tables: Tables should be numbered consecutively and include a brief but descriptive title.
 All tables should be included after the References section.
 The format of the table should be simple with black lines, no colors, or fancy layouts.
 Write “(Table #)” in the text where each table should be noted in the text.
 The table will appear in the manuscript as soon as possible after it is first mentioned in the text.

 Figures: Figures should be numbered consecutively and include a descriptive caption.
 Place figure captions after the Tables section.
 Each figure should be attached separately in the email as a .tiff or .pdf file.
 Please do not include figures in the Microsoft Word document.
-There is a $250 per color page charge for colored figures in the printed journal.
-However, colored figures are allowed in the online journal for free.
-Please submit both a grayscale and colored figure if you do not want to incur a page charge for the printed version.
+Figures may be in color or grayscale.
+There is no color charge.
 Write “(Figure #)” in the text where each figure should be noted in the text.
 The figure will appear in the manuscript as soon as possible after it is first mentioned in the text.